Publishing a package #

 decrease the health score).

 The maintenance score reflects how tidy and up-to-date a package is.
-Here are some of the factors that influence this score:
+A package starts with 100 points, which is then then subtracted deductions based on a long list of detailed checks.
+In summary, the main components that influence this score are:

 - Last publish date: Best if the package has been published within one year.